-This clinically focused course is designed for multidisciplinary clinicians who would like to specialise in diabetes clinical care and education.
+This clinically focused program is designed for multidisciplinary clinicians who would like to major in diabetes clinical care and education.
 Underpinned by an empowerment approach to person-centred diabetes care, you will learn about the clinical management of diabetes and how best to support and educate people with diabetes regarding the management of their condition and optimisation of their health.

 Diabetes Care and Education at Western

-This inter-professional course provides the opportunity for you to learn with, about, and from other health disciplines in delivering diabetes care.
+This inter-professional program provides the opportunity for you to learn with, about, and from other health disciplines in delivering diabetes care.

 Delivered online, however, there will be a compulsory one week face to face clinical skills workshop and 40 hours of mandatory clinical practicum.

-This course is fully accredited with the Australian Diabetes Educators Association (ADEA).
+This program is fully accredited with the Australian Diabetes Educators Association (ADEA).

 Fees and delivery

 Career options for health professionals of this program are diverse, ranging from employment in primary, secondary, tertiary health care services and private practice.
 Graduates that do not have a health professional background may have the option of employment in research, health promotion and the pharmaceutical industry.

 Graduates from this program who are currently registered/accredited by The Australian Health Practitioner Regulation Agency (AHPRA) are eligible to apply for Australian Diabetes Educators Association (ADEA) Credentialling program to become a Credentialled Diabetes Educator (CDE), and are better positioned to gain employment in a clinically based diabetes service.

 Healthcare professionals assist and educate health and community groups to improve the health of individuals and the community by raising awareness of healthy lifestyles, disease and disability, and other health-related issues.